 Michael Marder, 'Art’s Articulations'

-In this talk, Michael Marder interprets the activity and role of art as an articulation of things, words, and worlds.
+Michael Marder interprets the activity and role of art as an articulation of things, words, and worlds.
 Upon taking a look at two regimes of articulation — the spatial and the verbal —, he discusses it as a tool for imagining, bringing about, or simply discovering art without humans.
 Finally, to illustrate this point, Marder turns to plants, those consummate artists of existence, at every moment articulating and rearticulating themselves, organic and inorganic beings around them, and the world.

 The lecture will be followed by a discussion